Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 In this case, `RA` may mean "Registered by Adviser" and `RW` may mean "Registered by Web".

 * You will need to coordinate with your University's registrar or data warehouse to determine what all the enrollment codes are.
-* You will need to replace/remove/add enrollment codes to this `define` that are found in your student CSV and remember to enclose each code in single or double quotes (just like in the example).
+* You will need to replace/remove/add enrollment codes to this `define` that are found in your student CSV.
-* This example has two codes, but you may add more.
+* This example has two codes, but you may have more codes or list only one code.
-* Don't forget the commas -- just like in an English list, every item is separated by commas.
 * Even if there is only one registration code, you _must_ have the `serialize( array(` and `)));` program code.
+  * <small>`define` is used with singular items, so `serialize` is used to "pack" an array (list) into a singular item.
+    The auto feed will "unpack" the list during runtime, thus `serialize` remains necessary with one item lists.</small>
+* Don't forget the commas -- just like in an English list, every item (code) is separated by commas.
 * Any student not associated with a registration code as listed in this option is assumed to have dropped the course or has otherwise been unregistered for some reason.
   In which case, an update will occur in Submitty's database to reflect the student is no longer enrolled in that course.